Ohio University police asks public for information to help in rape investigation - NewsBreak

 This allegation comes just one week after a report of another alleged attack on a woman on campus.

 On Tuesday, Jan.
 24, OUPD received a tip about a felonious assault outside of the Tiffin Hall residence on OU’s East Green.
 OUPD told Nexstar’s WCMH someone anonymously placed a note under a Residence Assistant’s dorm door stating that a woman was attacked and strangled at around 3 a.m. on Jan.
-21.3 NE Ohio men facing child exploitation charges
+21.

 That incident also remains under investigation, and OUPD are also asking anyone with information on the first incident to contact them.